To a Church

 The one I would

-like the pastor to think carefully about is the 501c3 contract his
+like the pastor, minister, director, elder, or board member to think carefully about is the 501c3 contract his

 church has made with the government.
-All I can ask you to do is to think
+All I can ask a church leader to do is to think

 carefully about it, and reconsider its merits as a redeemed child of God

 by the blood of Christ.
 I have an entire section in my website that